scott7/gistdb-as-a-service/README.md

 }
 ```

 The "data" field contains the values that the user sets.
-The filename of the gist is also the unique ID used by the service (in this case `3382f3024d37168d.json`.)
+The "name" field (_not_ the gist filename) of the item is also the unique ID used by the service (in this case `3382f3024d37168d.json`.)
 The schema within the "data" field is agnostic for this service and can be whatever the calling service needs.

 ## Quickstart with Docker